notbrlo/signa/README.md

 ----

-This branch was made with some (hacky) changes I made locally to get this to run on my laptop (with a Quadro RTX 5000).
+This branch was made with some (hacky) changes I made locally to get this to run on my laptops (with NVIDIA GPUs).

 Note that there are many differences between this branch and the actual version.
 As I am using different hardware, my results are likely different than what the original author found.